 - Expert — our mediators have many years’ experience and expertise in the field of the dispute.
 They help parties reach a settlement, or narrow the issues in dispute, reducing court or arbitration costs.

-Our mediators will not offer any evaluation of the parties' positions or opinion unless all parties expressly agree to seek it; nor will they advise on the merits of any settlement.
-The mediator will chair and manage the mediation appointment and oversee and manage at his or her discretion the negotiation between the parties.
+Our mediators will not offer any evaluation of parties’ positions or opinion unless all parties expressly agree to seek it.
+Similarly, they will not advise on the merits of any settlement.
+They will chair and manage the mediation process, and oversee and manage negotiation between the parties.

-As a neutral third party, our mediator brings a new energy to stalled negotiations, they explore how parties are willing to move from entrenched positions by identifying the real issues between them, their concerns and needs.
+Using a neutral third party can bring new energy to stalled negotiations, and our mediators will explore how parties are willing to move from entrenched positions by identifying the real issues between them and their concerns and needs.

-Mediation is a tool for improving communication, negotiation and consensus building.
-The mediation process is confidential, voluntary, flexible and unlike a court, there is no imposed decision: the parties themselves retain ownership of and responsibility for any settlement that is reached.
+Mediation can improve communication, negotiation and build consensus.
+The mediation process is confidential, voluntary, flexible and unlike a court, there is no imposed decision: you retain ownership of and responsibility for any settlement that is reached.

-Our Mediation Appointments Service allows you to control the outcome of the dispute rather than have it imposed on you.
-The process cannot start or continue without the parties' agreement.
-This means you can control the costs, and leave the process at any time without a decision being bound upon you.
+Our Mediation Appointments Service allows you to control the outcome of the dispute rather than having it imposed.
+The process cannot start or continue without both parties’ agreement, meaning that you can control costs and leave the process at any time without a decision being bound upon you.

 Why choose an RICS mediator?

-Ask us to appoint a mediator and you'll save time researching the marketplace.
-You'll also feel confident that the appointed mediator will be a trained property and construction professional who will usually be experienced in the subject of the dispute.
-He or she will be truly neutral, having no connection with either of the parties or any interest in the outcome.
+Asking us to appoint a mediator will mean you save time researching the market place and will feel confident that the appointed mediator will be a trained property and construction professional who will usually be experienced in the subject of the dispute.
+The appointed mediator will be neutral and will have no connection with either of the parties or any interest in the outcome.

 We have a register/panel of mediators who have undergone an intensive training programme and satisfy DRS requirements relating to observership/pupilage and CPD.
 Mediators on our register/panel are continually monitored to ensure they satisfy the requirements of the Civil Mediation Council.

 The use of mediation is growing as a method by which disputes amongst two or more parties can be resolved quickly and at low cost.
-Mediation allows the parties to secure an agreement which is not necessarily dictated by legal matters, but can offer a practical and commercial solution, including maintaining and in some cases enhancing the relationships of the parties involved.
+Mediation allows parties to secure an agreement which is not necessarily dictated by legal matters, but can offer a practical and commercial solution, including maintaining and, in some cases, enhancing the relationships of the parties involved.